-In the second stage, the primary purpose is to fully utilize the texture features ${F_{TL}}$ learned by the Texture Learner and decode them into the spatial domain for texture enhancement.
-Specifically, we decode the ${F_{STF}}$, which is the output of the first stage feature enhancement, through the Local Pixel Decoder to obtain the RGB image ${I_{LPD}}$.
-Simultaneously, we decode the texture features ${F_{TL}}$ using the Local Texture Decoder into RGB local texture image ${I_{LTD}}$.
-Subsequently, we perform spatial summation of ${I_{LTD}}$ and ${I_{LPD}}$, obtaining the final reconstructed high-resolution image ${I_{Pred}}$.
+In the second stage, we decode the $F_{STF}$ from the STF module to obtain the image $I_{LPD}$ through the local pixel decoder (LPD).
+Simultaneously, we decode the $F_{TL}$ from the TL module to obtain the image $I_{LTD}$ through the local texture decoder (LTD).
+Subsequently, we perform spatial summation of $I_{LTD}$ and $I_{LPD}$, obtaining the final reconstructed HR image $I_{Pred}$.
+The primary purpose of the second stage is to fully utilize the features $F_{TL}$ learned by the texture learner and decode them into the spatial domain for texture enhancement.

-In the following sections, we will introduce the Local Feature Interactor module (section 3.2), the Texture Learner module (section 3.3), the Self-Texture Fusion module (section 3.4), and the Local Pixel and Texture Decoder (Section 3.5), respectively.

-\subsection{Local Feature Interactor}
+\subsection{Local feature interactor}